Aavache/fastapi-designs/README.md

 ## Disclaimar

-This repository shows some API patterns and building blocks in a simplified manner, therefore it can serve as inspiration for real-case applications however it is likely to require extra adaption, for instance, we use a in-memory dictionary to similulate a database for some cases.
+This repository shows some API patterns and building blocks in a simplified manner, therefore it can serve as inspiration for real-case applications however it is likely to require extra adaption, for instance, we use an in-memory dictionary to simulate a database for some cases.

 ## References